Australian Gun Laws

 AGSA is not politically aligned and receives no corporate or individual donations.
 It is funded by philanthropic donations and in-kind services by members.

-AGSA believes that the onus of firearm laws and regulations should be on public safety and not for the convenience or commercial interests of a few.
-This is the overriding principle of the National Firearms Agreement which has served Australians well.
+This is the overriding principle of the National Firearms Agreement, which has served Australians well.

 Our members